 - 5.4 The development will take its principal pedestrian and vehicular access from Ortensia Drive as per the approved access drawing under the outline consent.
-At this junction with Ortensia Drive the pedestrian and Redway access will run north from the approved access and cross Ortensia Drive at a new refuge (as per the approved access drawing), to link in to the existing Redwaye on the west of Ortensia Drive.
+At this junction with Ortensia Drive the pedestrian and Redway access will run north from the approved access and cross Ortensia Drive at a new refuge (as per the approved access drawing), to link in to the existing Redway on the west of Ortensia Drive.
 A pedestrian link from this junction will run south on the east side of Ortensia Dive to link to the south.
 All of the above was approved at the outline stage and secured through conditions and the S106 agreement. - 5.5 The Redway, as indicated in the outline masterplan, is proposed on the north side of the primary vehicular route through the site, from the junction with Ortensia Drive, to the northern boundary to the west of the convenience store.
 Highways Officers are supportive of the provision of a Redway, although note that the link through the northern boundary does not currently link to a Redway on the adjacent site to the north, as there is no Redway proposed on that site (permitted under 17/03283/REM), although it does feature separate pedestrian and cycle links from the site to the surrounding roads. - 5.6 Highways Officers have requested further details of the Redway connection with Ortensia Drive, and the construction of the link to the existing Redway within adopted highway land will require the developer to enter into a S278 Highways Agreement, as the existing Redway is on the west side of Ortensia Drive.
 Details of the Redway layout and connections will otherwise be required by condition. - 5.7 In addition, the footpath access to the north-eastern corner was amended by the applicants at the request of The Stables in order to link with the open space on the adjacent site to the north, rather than towards The Stables to the east.
+The Council's Landscape Architect has expressed concern that this link must be onto the site to the north, and not on to land owned by The Stables, so that the link remains available for use.
+This has been clarified through an assessment of the land ownership and the extent of the adjacent application sites.
+Pedestrian access is therefore maintained in this location on public land and considered acceptable.

-Pedestrian access is maintained in this location and considered acceptable. - 5.8 With these details secured the overall road layout, access and junctions are considered acceptable and compliant with policies T1-4 and T10 of the Local Plan.
+5.8 With these details secured the overall road layout, access and junctions are considered acceptable and compliant with policies CT1, CT2, CT3 of Plan:MK.